emo-eth/HypeM.py/README.md

 get_popular = popular
 get_user_playlist = playlis  # I think they forgot to finish writing this one
 ```

+# Unofficial Methods

+HypeM.py impelements a couple methods that scrape directly from the HypeM website.
+As such, be considerate when using them.

+`get_track_tags` gets the tags listed for a given `track_id`.
+`get_track_stream` gets a direct link to the .mp3 file hosted on (usually) SoundCloud.

 # Issues
 The HypeM backend is a little temperamental, so don't try to load too many things with `count` >~6000, otherwise you should probably expect an error.
 Just use a smaller `count` with more `pages`.